rackerlabs/docs-cloud-monitoring/api-docs/dev-guide/release-notes/cmv1.16.rst

 What's New
 ~~~~~~~~~~~~~

 •	Added several new hostinfo additions/tweaks.
-For more information, see :ref:'Hostinfochecks <hostinfo-check-type-ref>'.
+For more information, see :ref:`Hostinfochecks <hostinfo-check-type-ref>`.